jesse-wei/jesse-wei.github.io/_posts/2022-08-10-guide-to-act.md

 Thus, this problem reduces to computing $$\binom{8}{4}=\frac{8!}{4!4!}=70$$.

 If this explanation doesn’t quite click, that's okay.
 Maybe your understanding of combinatorics is a bit shaky - combinatorics generally isn’t covered well in high school.
 What matters is that you see that this is not an unsolvable hard question.
 It’s just one that has a “trick.”
-This applies to all “hard” questions on the ACT<sup>®</sup>.
+This applies to all “hard” questions on the ACT.
 As an aside, this also applies in general to math in school, in my experience, having gone through high school and college (undergraduate) math.
 See the article [Why It's So Important To Learn A Problem-Solving Approach To Mathematics](https://artofproblemsolving.com/blog/articles/learn-problem-solving-approach-to-mathematics).

 * For "hard" questions like the previous, of which there are relatively few, you need only notice one or two small details and then apply basic concept(s).
 There will never be a question that uses an advanced concept that was never covered in high school.
 * If your answer is not an answer choice, that means you did something wrong, so you need to check your work and look for the mistake.